American Finance Association: Membership

-As of 2022, the association has over 12,000 members.
-A variety of membership options exist and membership is open to anyone.
+The association offers regular and student memberships and describes its members as a worldwide community of researchers, students, educators, and practitioners interested in financial economics.

 A number of members are also distinguished in the Society of Fellows of the Association.
 These are members who have made significant contributions to the field of finance.

 Administration

 The administration of the association is overseen by both officers and a board of directors.
 All of these positions are held by faculty at various universities.
 The board of directors rotates over time and assists in key decisions and policies.

 Journal of Finance

 The Journal of Finance is an academic journal that covers the whole field of finance.
 It began publication in 1946.
 According to Journal Citation Reports, it has a 2015 impact factor of 5.290.
 The current editor is Antoinette Schoar.
 The Journal of Finance, The Review of Financial Studies, and the Journal of Financial Economics are considered to be the top-three finance journals.